 Comprehensive guide and valuable identification tool.
 Each species comes with text regarding measurements, recognition, habitat, food, and status.
 They also include distribution maps and illustrations.
 Some descriptions also include information about behavior, seasonal adaptations, and genealogy.

 Sometimes it is not very clear if an illustration goes with the text above or below it, making it a somewhat imperfect identification guide.
-However, it is still the most comprehensive African mammal field guide we’ve come across.
+However, The Kingdon Field Guide to African Mammals is still the most comprehensive African mammal field guide we’ve come across.

 I also recommend that when visiting a South African national park, you pick up the official park map which includes several pages of animal illustrations at the back.
 These show the mammal species that occur within the park and will help you narrow down your choices quickly.